fightingox1/codeorg-api-docs/readme.md

 - Sending and recieving x and y coordinates
 - setting a username for the pre specified user id
 - getting username
-- resetting all values for refreshing server
+- resetting all values for resetting server
 - getting and setting player ready

 Player Settings